survivejs/webpack-book/manuscript/understanding_loaders/02_loading_images.md

 ## Conclusion

 Webpack allows you to inline images within your bundles when needed.
 Figuring out good inlining limits for your images might take some experimentation.
-You have to balance between bundle sizes and the amount of requests.
+You have to balance between bundle sizes and the number of requests.